 Dangerous Animals in Bali

 Bali is home to plenty of wildlife, but there are a few things you need to be aware of.
-Protect yourself against mosquitoes with repellent, as some carry dengue fever.

 Whilst street dogs may look cute, be careful with who you are petting as it has been known for rabies to be present in Bali.